Samsung/tizen-docs/docs/application/dotnet/guides/nui/styling-controls-with-xaml.md

 You can find all the attributes and their details on [ViewStyle attributes](https://github.com/Samsung/TizenFX/blob/master/src/Tizen.NUI/src/public/BaseComponents/Style/ViewStyle.cs) page.

-In addition, styles can also be defined for the components with following states:
+In addition, styles can also be defined for the components with the following states:
 | State              | Description                                                                                                                                          |
 |--------------------|------------------------------------------------------------------------------------------------------------------------------------------------------|
 | `Normal`           | Specifies the default style.                                                                                                                         |